Raahul-Singh/wildfirepy/README.md

 You may follow our [LinkedIn](https://www.linkedin.com/company/wildfirepy/) and [Twitter](https://twitter.com/wildfirepy) handle as well!

 Contribution is always welcome so do let us know what you would like to work on, and you can do so via our IRC.
-Alternatively, do check out our [issues tracker](https://github.com/wildfirepy/wildfirepy/issues) for a list of some known outstanding items, or open new issues if you have encountered a bug, have a feature request, or some question(s) regarding our project you would like to discuss.
+Alternatively, do check out our [issues tracker](https://github.com/wildfirepy/wildfirepy/issues) for a list of some known outstanding items, or open new issues if you have encountered a bug, have a feature request, or got some question(s) regarding our project you would like to discuss.